Courseiva

 • E.L2TP over IPsec

-Why C: Options B (IPsec with ESP in tunnel mode) and E (L2TP over IPsec) provide encryption and authentication for site-to-site VPNs.
+Why C: Options C (IPsec with ESP in tunnel mode) and E (L2TP over IPsec) provide encryption and authentication for site-to-site VPNs.
+IPsec ESP in tunnel mode encrypts the entire IP packet and provides integrity and authentication, making it suitable for secure site-to-site communication.
+L2TP over IPsec combines Layer 2 tunneling with IPsec encryption, offering a secure VPN tunnel.
 PPTP is outdated and insecure.
-SSL/TLS is primarily used for client-to-site VPNs.
-MPLS does not provide encryption.
+SSL/TLS is typically used for client-to-site VPNs, not site-to-site.
+MPLS is a WAN technology but does not inherently provide encryption or authentication.

 This CISSP practice question is part of Courseiva's free ISC2 certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the CISSP exam.